Thermodynamics of massless particles in curved spacetime: Introduction

-Particularly, the Einstein-aether theory has its Lorentz symmetry broken due to the insertion of a timelike vector field (a unitary one)-- known as ``aether"-- in the widely-spread Einstein–Hilbert action \cite{jacobson2001gravity,carruthers2011cosmic,zlosnik2007modifying,ghosh2007random,carroll2004lorentz}.
+Particularly, the Einstein--aether theory has its Lorentz symmetry broken due to the insertion of a timelike vector field (a unitary one)-- known as ``aether"-- in the widely--spread Einstein--Hilbert action \cite{jacobson2001gravity,carruthers2011cosmic,zlosnik2007modifying,ghosh2007random,carroll2004lorentz}.
 The quadratic terms in the kinetic part of its respective lagrangian clearly changes the usual gravitational action ascribed to the general relativity.
-Being a general second-order theory governed by the metric $g_{\mu\nu}$ and the vector field $u_{\mu}$ (the aether field), the Einstein-aether action does not possess more than two derivatives \cite{ghosh2007random,carroll2004lorentz}.
+Being a general second--order theory governed by the metric $g_{\mu\nu}$ and the vector field $u_{\mu}$ (the aether field), the Einstein--aether action does not possess more than two derivatives \cite{ghosh2007random,carroll2004lorentz}.

 One of the most notable features concerning this theory is that it may be viewed as a particular limit of the H\u orava–Lifshitz theory of gravity \cite{paliathanasis2020einstein}.
-In other words, this imply that the solutions of Einstein-aether theory are compatible with H\u orava–Lifshitz approach.
-Nevertheless, the reciprocal way is not ensured-- generically, it is not guaranteed that the solutions of H\u orava–Lifshitz theory be compatible with Einstein-aether formalism.
-Moreover, despite of having an agreement between solutions of these theories (Einstein-aether into H\u orava–Lifshitz), a complete correspondence when the whole field equations of motion are taken into account is not assured \cite{sotiriou2011hovrava}.
+In other words, this imply that the solutions of Einstein--aether theory are compatible with H\u orava–Lifshitz approach.
+Nevertheless, the reciprocal way is not ensured-- generically, it is not guaranteed that the solutions of H\u orava--Lifshitz theory be compatible with Einstein--aether formalism.
+Moreover, despite of having an agreement between solutions of these theories (Einstein--aether into H\u orava--Lifshitz), a complete correspondence when the whole field equations of motion are taken into account is not assured \cite{sotiriou2011hovrava}.

-On the other hand, the black hole solutions involving Einstein-aether theory of gravity are discussed, which was shown that the outside solution is similar to the one encountered in general relativity, the Schwarzschild solution \cite{eling2006black}.
+On the other hand, the black hole solutions involving Einstein--aether theory of gravity are discussed, which was shown that the outside solution is similar to the one encountered in general relativity, the Schwarzschild solution \cite{eling2006black}.
 In contrast, the solutions which lie inside disagree with those exhibited in general relativity.
 More so, with fluid sources characterizing neutron stars, it was accomplished an investigation in the context of spherically symmetric spacetimes \cite{eling2007neutron}.
-A concise examination of Einstein-æther theory involving spherically symmetric spacetimes with perfect fluids was also provided \cite{coley2015spherically}.
+A concise examination of Einstein--aether theory involving spherically symmetric spacetimes with perfect fluids was also provided \cite{coley2015spherically}.